 We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of our product candidates, other than Omisirge.
-On March 27, 2023, with the objective of extending our financial resources, we announced a workforce reduction plan, pursuant to which we plan to downsize our current workforce by approximately 17% by the end of the second quarter of 2023.
-We have initiated hiring and other expenditures in preparation for the commercialization of Omisirge.
+On March 27, 2023, with the objective of extending our financial resources, we announced a workforce reduction plan, which was completed by the end of the second quarter of 2023.
+We incurred charges of approximately \$0.8 million for severance and other employee termination related costs, primarily in the second quarter of 2023.
+We have initiated hiring and other expenditures for the commercialization of Omisirge.